Shih Tzu Training Secrets

 Socialization

-Shih Tzus are naturally sociable, but can become skittish if they are not exposed to a wide variety of people and dogs.
-It is easiest to socialize a puppy between eight and sixteen weeks.
-Socialize your dog by taking them to lots of places, and giving them a treat and lots of praise for every new interaction.
+Shih Tzus are naturally sociable but can become skittish if they are not exposed to a wide variety of people and dogs.
+It is easiest to socialize a puppy between 3 to 16 weeks.
+Socialize your dog by taking them to lots of places and giving them a treat and praise for every new interaction.
 Older dogs may be more difficult to socialize.
 Start slowly, in friendly, non-threatening environments, and gradually increase your dog's exposure to new stimuli as their comfort level increases.

 Leash Training